Doctor of Philosophy: Other doctorates

-Some UK universities (e.g. Oxford) abbreviate their Doctor of Philosophy degree as "DPhil", while most use the abbreviation "PhD"; but these are stylistic conventions, and the degrees are in all other respects equivalent.
+The University of Oxford abbreviates their Doctor of Philosophy degree "DPhil" (while still using PhD to refer to the degree generically), while other British universities use the standard abbreviation "PhD".
+These are stylistic conventions, and the degrees are in all other respects equivalent.

 In the United Kingdom, PhD degrees are distinct from other doctorates, most notably the higher doctorates such as DLitt (Doctor of Letters) or DSc (Doctor of Science), which may be granted on the recommendation of a committee of examiners on the basis of a substantial portfolio of submitted (and usually published) research.
 However, some UK universities still maintain the option of submitting a thesis for the award of a higher doctorate.

 Recent years have seen the introduction of professional doctorates, which are the same level as PhDs but more specific in their field.
 Most tend not to be solely academic, but combine academic research, a taught component or a professional qualification.
 These are most notably in the fields of engineering (EngD), educational psychology (DEdPsych), occupational psychology (DOccPsych), clinical psychology (DClinPsych), health psychology (DHealthPsy), social work (DSW), nursing (DNP), public administration (DPA), business administration (DBA), and music (DMA).
 A more generic degree also used is DProf or ProfD.
 These typically have a more formal taught component consisting of smaller research projects, as well as a 40,000–60,000-word thesis component, which together are officially considered equivalent to a PhD degree.